Yang Yuyu: Major works

-National Chiao Tung University (NCTU, 國立交通大學) campus is home to 13 works by Yang Yuyu.
+National Chiao Tung University (NCTU) campus is home to 13 works by Yang Yuyu.
 Additionally, the library within NCTU houses "Advent of the Phoenix", bringing the total number of his works on campus to 14.
 However, only "Enlightenment" is an original work, with the others being replicas.

 In the year 2000, the Yuyu Yang Art Education Foundation and NCTU jointly established the "Yuyu Yang Art Research Center," which led to the gradual appearance of other works by the artist in the university's Guangfu campus (光復校區).
 While these are marked as original, it is said that they are in fact reproductions.

 There are 13 works by Yang Yuyu at Fu Jen Catholic University (FJCU).
 Most of these work were donated to the university's collection after the conclusion of exhibitions held by the Vatican.
 Among them, "Justice (正氣)", "Bright Moon (明月)", and "Global Village (地球村)" are original works, and were donated to FJCU in accordance with Yang Yuyu 's wishes in 2003.

 Yang Yuyu 's sculptural works can also be found on the campuses of National Taiwan University of Science and Technology and Asia University in Taiwan.